dteixeira/SinatraBootstrap/README.md

 - Setup different environments.
 - Setup unit tests.
-- Build more Rake tasks for commom tasks.
+- Build more Rake tasks for common work.

 © 2013 Diogo Teixeira.
 This code is distributed under the MIT license.